Engee documentation

 Notebook

-This case study will examine the application of Linear Discriminant Analysis (LDA) to the Fisher's Iris dataset.A comparison with the Principal Component Analysis (PCA) method will also be made.
+In this example, we will consider the application of linear discriminant analysis (LDA) to the "Irises of Fischer" dataset.A comparison with the principal component analysis (PCA) will also be conducted.

-Linear discriminant analysis (LDA) is a statistical analysis technique that finds a linear combination of features to separate observations into two classes.
+Linear discriminant analysis (LDA) is a statistical analysis method that allows you to find a linear combination of features to divide observations into two classes.

 In [ ]: